Shuv0123/cloud_computing_with_AWS/R&D.md

 - what is the difference between NACL and a security group
 - security group works at instance level
 - NACL controls the in and out rules

+# What is CI-CD-CDE

+- CI-CD is the backbone of DevOps practices and automation for faster software release.

+- Continuous integration (CI) - Continuous merging/commiting of branches to the master branch, automated build and test process.

+- Continuous delivery (CD) ectension of CI, it provides continuous release of new changes to customer in a sustainable way. in CD deployment is manual.

+- Continuous deployment (CDE) is the whole process of coding, testing and deployment is continuos

+# what is the difference between CD & CDE
+in CD everything is continuous except for the the deployment, which is manual whereas in CDE the whole process starting from sourcing till production is continuos

+# What is jenkins, what are the benefits?

+# What is the SDLC using Jenkins stages

+# what tools are available in the industry for CICD

+#